Susan Lucci Auctions Off All My Children Items: Own A Piece Of Erica Kane For $1

 Some of the 900 items Susan Lucci is selling include the black evening dress she wore to the 1993 Emmy Awards, a black straw hat she wore to the Kentucky Derby, and a vintage gold lamé Anne Klein suit that she wore when she met Rat Packers Sammy Davis Jr., Frank Sinatra, and Dean Martin.
 In addition to a treasure trove of designer and couture dresses and shoes from Lucci’s closet, there are also props from All My Children, autographed posters and publicity photos, and even the leather Crate and Barrel sofa from Susan’s dressing room.

 The cerebral palsy charity is close to Susan Lucci’s heart.
-Last year, Susan’s 8-year-old grandson, Brendan, was diagnosed with the congenital disorder.
+Last year, Susan’s eight-year-old grandson, Brendan, was diagnosed with the congenital disorder.
 Lucci told ET she wanted to give her loyal fans access to some of the items she wore on both Devious Maids and All My Children while benefitting this very important cause.

 In addition, a sweepstakes tied into the auction will give one lucky fan the opportunity to do lunch with Lucci.